centrifuge/cps/cps/CP1/CP1.md

 Background
 - What is the background for wanting to remove the mandate of the group/individual?
 ```
-**Important:** remember to update the Forum post (title + content) as the proposal progresses through the steps, as explained [here](https://github.com/centrifuge/cps/blob/main/cps/CP0/CP0.md).
+**Important:** remember to update the Forum post (tags, link to vote and outcome of the proposal) as the proposal progresses through the stages.